 Interfaces

 According to the architecture diagram [LWM2M-AD], there are four interfaces: 1) Device Discovery and Registration 2) Bootstrap 3) Management and Service 4) Information Reporting.
 The logical operations for the four interfaces can be classified as uplink operations and downlink operations.
-There are three types of logical operations in the downlink, including “read”, “write”, “execute”.
-There is one type of logical operation in the uplink “write”.
+The logical operations of each interface are defined in this section, and then mapped to protocol mechanisms in Section [Transport Binding Section].

-Figure 1 shows the logical operation model for interface “Device Discovery and Registration”.
-For this interface, the operation is uplink “write”.
-The write operation on this interface consists of three different variations, registration, update, and de-registration.
+Figure 1 shows the logical operation model for the interface “Device Discovery and Registration”.
+For this interface, the operations are uplink and consists of Registration, Update, and De-registration.